seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 2. [Q&A grep on a variable](https://unix.stackexchange.com/questions/163810/grep-on-a-variable).
 3. [Grep OR – Grep AND – Grep NOT – Match Multiple Patterns](https://www.shellhacks.com/grep-or-grep-and-grep-not-match-multiple-patterns/); `grep -E "PATTERN1|PATTERN2" file`
 4. [How To find process information in Linux  -PID and more](https://linuxconfig.net/manuals/howto/how-to-find-out-the-pid-of-process-in-linux.html)
-5. [Q&A How do I find all files containing specific text on Linux?](https://stackoverflow.com/questions/16956810/how-do-i-find-all-files-containing-specific-text-on-linux) - a popular Q&A
+5. [Q&A How do I find all files containing specific text on Linux?](https://stackoverflow.com/questions/16956810/how-do-i-find-all-files-containing-specific-text-on-linux) - a very popular Q&A w/ 50+ answers!
 6. [The GNU grep manual](https://www.gnu.org/software/grep/manual/) - recommended by `man grep`!

 ### Using `awk` for heavy lifting